Conrad Corfield: Personal life

 Corfield firstly married Phyllis Betha Pugh, the daughter of L. P. E. Pugh, KC on 22 December 1922.
 The couple had one daughter and a son.
 After his first wife died in 1932, Corfield remained a widower for several decades until marrying Sylvia Phyllis Mary Hadow, the widow of Lt.
 Col. Charles O'Brian Daunt, on 16 September 1961.

-Corfield died on 3 October 1980 at the Warren Lodge Rest Home, in Finchampstead.
+Sylvia died on 1977 and Corfield died on 3 October 1980 at the Warren Lodge Rest Home, in Finchampstead.

 Decorations

 Corfield received the following decorations from the British government: